 - speaking slowly and calmly to the child

-- avoiding criticising the child
+- avoiding interrupting or criticising the child

 - making the family environment as relaxing and calm as possible

-- helping to improve fluency
+- help improve fluency

-- sharing experiences with others who stammer
+- share experiences with others who stammer

-- improving communication skills
+- improve communication skills

-- developing self-confidence and positive attitudes
+- develop self-confidence and positive attitudes

-Other therapy options
+Other treatment options